TrevorFSmith/YIR/README.md

 - Every three months, spend an entire day.
 - Answer the questions in the Reviews folder.

-This process is from [Alex Vermeer](https://alexvermeer.com/8760hours/)
+This process is from [Alex Vermeer](https://alexvermeer.com/8760hours/).
+All errors are from [Trevor F. Smith](https://trevor.smith.name/).